 In 2007, the Zany Angels welcomed Patrick Crowley into the company, and began the development of a new show called “Crush, Lust, and Other Decisions; a New Age Variety Show.”
 This work is described as “Saturday Night Live meets contemporary American Musicals” including vinettes that spoof popular notions of culture and pop-psychology.
 The Zany Angels organized the first ever Zany Performance Art Festival in their home town of Northampton, MA which included 3 weeks of performances, classes, and discussions.
 They premiered their new show as well as featured guest artists Johanna Walker, Chara Reigel, Hampshire College Artists Showcase, and showing of works from 8 of the Zany Angels students.

-Their full length show called “The Inner Child: Don’t Leave Home Without it” premiered in 2011 at the Helix Theatre in Northampton, MA to sold out audiences and standing ovations.
+Their full length show called “The Inner Child: Don’t Leave Home Without it” premiered in 2011 at the Helix Theatre in Northampton, MA.

 In 2012, Rose Oceania moved to the state of New York and the Zany Angels became a pick-up company, teaching and performing from two locations.
 In the past few years, they have taught intensives in Zany Performance Art and have worked on developing solo shows.
 Patrick Crowley has continued to teach Contact Improvisation, Somatic and yoga classes and performs with several local groups in the Northampton area.
 Rose, in upstate New York performs with Zamboni, a dance and music improvisation troupe with Amii Legendre, Anne Bloom, Teresa Smith and Dean Sharpe.
 She has continued intensive study in theatrical clown with Giovanni Fusetti and offers expressive arts, sand play, and Inner Bonding® sessions to children and adults.
 In 2013.
-Rythea developed her one woman show Don’t Be a Dick (with the assistance of Patrick in writing and production) and toured it for a year in MA, NYC, and Boston to sold out and enthusiastic audiences.
-The company continues to support each other’s creative visions and goals while coming together to teach and perform when the planets line up.
+Rythea developed her one woman show Don’t Be a Dick (with the assistance of Patrick in writing and production) and toured it for over a year in MA, NYC, and Boston to sold out and enthusiastic audiences.
+The company continues to support each other’s creative visions and goals while developing their own performance projects and workshops.